GDV373/Project-2-Tic-tac-toe/README.md

 This version is intended to offer a quick fun 2 player game using HTML, CSS and Javascript.

 ## Structure
-The single page structure is built using  tooglescreen functions so that the user can progress from one point to another with out needing to go back or refreshing to keep playing.
+The single page structure is built using  togglescreen functions so that the user can progress from one point to another with out needing to go back or refreshing to keep playing.

 ## Skeleton (insert wirefames)